nylander/GAAS/annotation/CheatSheet/cigar.md

 So it could looks like that:
 >M 24 I 3 M 7 D 2 M 19

+/!\ For segments of length 1 the number can be omitted, so "8M1D6M" is equal to "8MD6M".

 ## Samtools original CIGAR
 **SAMtools created the extended cigar string**.